-CUSTOMISED GUITAR OPTIONS
+ORDERING YOUR CUSTOMISED GUITAR

 uniquely yours

-The advantage of a luthier-built instrument is that your instrument can be customised to suit your exact requirements and specifications such as scale length, neck width, neck shape, bindings and more.
+The advantage of a luthier-built instrument is that your instrument can be customised to suit your exact requirements and specifications such as woods, scale length, neck width, neck shape, bindings and more.

 Type of guitar